SteveBarnett/Remixing/_thinking/activism-in-a-hostile-environment.md

 layout: page
 title: "Notes on activism in a hostile environment"
 added: 2026-04-24
-updated: 2026-04-24
+updated: 2026-04-25
 notes: true
 ---

 ## Whittled notes

-- Build rather than attack.
+- **Build rather than attack.**
-    - Offer good alternatives, drawn from time-tested traditions, tools, and process.
+    - **Offer good alternatives, drawn from time-tested traditions, tools, and process.**
 - Use "both/and".
 - Assume best intent, attend to impact.
 - Focus on strategies rather issues.